dahomey-technologies/RedisCBOR/docs/commands/cbor.arrtrim.md

 CBOR.ARRTRIM key [path [start [stop]]]
 ```

-Trim an array so that it contains only the specified inclusive range of elements
+Trim an array so that it contains only the specified inclusive range of elements at `path` in `key`.

 ## Required arguments